-Observer programs for the purse seine fishery have been in place since the 2002-03 season, and for the longline fishery (south-eastern part of the ETBF) since 2002.
+Observer programs for the purse seine fishery have been in place since the 2002-03 season, and for the longline fishery (ETBF) since 2002.

 The monitoring arrangements in the SBT fishery continue to be reviewed and refined in order to improve monitoring and compliance.
-Since 2000, in order to minimise the risk of non-quota take of SBT by longliners off New South Wales, access to the waters through which SBT migrate has been restricted to vessels holding SBT quota.
+Since 2000, in order to minimise the risk of non-quota take of SBT by longliners off New South Wales, access to the waters through which SBT migrate, during the time that core and buffer zones are in place, has been restricted to vessels holding SBT quota.